 # R error example #1: figure margins too large # error in plot new figure margins too large > x = c(1, 2, 3, 4, 5, 6, 7, 8, 9, 10) > y= x^2 > plot(x, y) Error in plot.new() : figure margins too large

 If you run the three lines of this code text without the top of the graphing window at the bottom of the screen, it will produce a standard graph of the squares of the first ten whole numbers on the plot.
 However, here we are seeing the same error, “error in plot.new() : figure margins too large.”

-The Plot Area Margins Are Messed Up Within The Program’s Code.
+Issue #2 – Plot Area Margins Messed Up in The Code.